EutechCybernetic/lucy-pro-documentation/uicompose.md

 You can click the image:: images/attradd.png icon to add a new screen to the bundle.
 You can expand each item to see its sub components and ui elements.
 Clicking on any of them will select that widget or screen and show its properties in the property panel.

-See [uicontainers](uicontainers) for information on the types of screens you can create.
+See [Types of User Interfaces](uis.rst#uicontainers) for information on the types of screens you can create.

 <a name='datasourceexplorer'></a>